Michaelzag/mem0/kuzu_plan/techContext.md

    - Primary implementation language

 4. **Neo4j**
-   - Current graph database implementation
+   - Alternative graph database implementation
    - Used as reference for graph operations and Cypher compatibility

 ## Technical Constraints